bramses/commonplace-bot/README.md

 #### LLMs

 Large Language Models of today are really good at spatial reasoning.
 They are able to take in a large amount of text, and then generate text that is similar to the text that they were trained on.
 This is a huge breakthrough in the field of Natural Language Processing, and has led to a lot of interesting applications.
 However, the most interesting application of LLMs is **not** the ability to generate text that is similar to the text that they were trained on.
 It is the ability to **understand** the text that they were trained on.
 This opens up two brand new capabilities that were not possible before: **linking at scale** and **transformation**.

-Linking at scale is the act of searching an entire latent space for neighbors.
-These neighbors can be used to create a graph of related information.
-Transformation is the act of taking a piece of text, and transforming it into something else.
+**Linking at scale** is the act of searching an entire latent space for neighbors, by leveraging a technique known as semantic search.
+These neighbors can be used to create a graph of related information, without having a tradtional "root node" for any unique search, since it is based around matches of probability.

+**Transformation** is the act of taking a piece of text, and transforming it into something else.
 This something else can be visual (images, videos, etc.) or textual (a summary, a translation, a poem etc.), or even educational (a quiz, a test, etc.).

+Modern LLMs have constraints: hallucinations and context windows.
+Hallucinations are when the LLM generates text that is not related to the text that it was trained on.
+Context windows are the amount of text that the LLM can take in at once.
+These constraints are important to understand, because they are the reason why LLMs are not perfect.
+This leads us to talking about why Bramdroid uses quotes.

+### Quotes

+Why quotes?

+- Quotes are short and informationally extremely dense
+- Quotes are generally isolated from their context (the book they came from)
+- Hallucinations are minimized due to there beingh a strong source seed

 ## Features

-New features are added all the time as creativity strikes, but here are some of the current features:
+New features are added all the time as creativity strikes and as my reading experience deepens, but here are some of the current features:

 ### Slash Commands